 The researchers also tested the materials for breathability, an important factor when you’re going to be covering your mouth and nose with it.
 Even though the vacuum bag and the dish towel were the most effective at blocking particles, not surprisingly, they were the hardest to breathe through.
 The researchers decided the best items for homemade face masks were the pillowcase and the 100% cotton t-shirt, preferring the t-shirt because its stretchiness gives the wearer a better fit.

-As you’ve no doubt seen by now, there are many ways to cobble together a cloth face mask at home using materials you probably have on hand.
+Whichever material you choose, there are many ways to cobble together a cloth face mask at home using materials you probably have on hand.
 The CDC has instructions for face coverings you can sew, as well as no-sew mask tutorials for those of us who aren’t crafty.
 (If you happen to have a 3D printer, Rowan University has downloadable 3D patterns for face masks to make reusable masks in three different adult sizes, as well as a pattern to print a filter, if you’re so inclined.
-And while still too new to be studied for its effectiveness, this Montana doctor designed one for himself and his colleagues—and it’s already been downloaded thousands of times.)

 3. Using a HEPA or AC Filter Isn’t Necessary